xtu1111/AgentSociety/docs/01-quick-start/01-prerequisites.md

 - macOS ARM
 - Windows Subsystem for Linux (WSL) 2 x86

-Python 3.11 and higher is required.
+Python 3.11 and Python 3.12 are required.

 ## LLM API